NehaP92/dsc-mod-3-project-v2-1-onl01-dtsc-pt-041320/README.md

 - Further improving the model to include other methods of distance calculation since distance is proved to be a major factor in the results.

 - Analyse the effect of class imbalance to further improve our model.

+- Incorporate depth missmatch and tail removal during preprocessing since it is time consuming.

 - Expand and test this model for wells at different geological locations with other facies present to make this model applicable globally